kingstefan26/alabamaEncoder/readme.md

 #### constant quality encoding using aomenc

 ````
-alabamaEncoder /path/to/movie.mkv  ./dir/out.webm ./dir/ --audio --audio_params "-c:a libopus -b:a 256k -ac 8 -lfe_mix_level 0.5 -mapping_family 1"  --grain 17 --scale_string="1920:-2" --crf 24 --encoder aomenc
+alabamaEncoder /path/to/movie.mkv  ./dir/out.webm --audio --audio_params "-c:a libopus -b:a 256k -ac 8 -mapping_family 1"  --grain 17 --scale_string="1920:-2" --crf 24 --encoder aomenc
 ````

-Downscale movie.mkv to a 1080p class resolution, tonemap if hdr, then use aomenc to encode with grain denoise at level 17, speed 4, finally mux and encode audio with above ffmpeg params
+Downscale movie.mkv to a 1080p class resolution, tonemap if hdr, audio is 7.1 256kb/s opus then use aomenc to encode with grain denoise at level 17, speed 4, crf 25 finally mux and encode audio with above ffmpeg params

 ## Notes